fqantonio/aqua/journal.md

 To be solve until the end of the year:
 - [ ] Decide how to make the avoidance, by camera using the human hand or autonolously by pattern detecting: perhaps both;
 - [ ] close the floats on top taking care of the antennas position and the camera position to.
-- [ ] Testing the boat by radio controler and GPS waypoints
+- [ ] Testing the boat by radio controler and GPS waypoints.

 ##September##